algogz/questions/q/aws-devop-pro.md

 ### QUESTION 192
 What option below is the geographic limit of an EC2 security group?

-- A. Securitygroupsareglobal.
+- A. Security groups are global.
-- B. TheyareconfinedtoPlacementGroups.
-C. TheyareconfinedtoRegions.
+- B. They are confined to Placement Groups.
+C. They are confined to Region s.
-- D. TheyareconfinedtoAvailabilityZones.
+- D. They are confined to Availability Zones.

 <details><summary>Answer:</summary><p> C